BookPeople

 BookPeople is an independent bookstore in Austin, Texas, and the largest bookstore in the state of Texas.
-It was founded in 1970 and has been voted the best bookstore by the Austin Chronicle every year since 1995 As of 2010.
+It was founded in 1970 and has been voted the best bookstore by the Austin Chronicle every year since 1996 As of 2026.

-BookPeople was voted Publishers Weekly's "Best Bookstore in the US 2005".
+BookPeople was voted Publishers Weekly's "Bookseller of the Year".
 It is a member of the Austin Independent Business Alliance.
 It is also a member of the American Booksellers Association.